ianian-dot/Shiny-earthquake-data-visualisation/README.md

-# Shiny-earthquake-data-visualisation
+# Visualising Earthquake data from USGS

-Visualise earthquake data in real time from USGS
+Visualise earthquake data in real time from [USGS](https://www.usgs.gov/programs/earthquake-hazards/earthquakes)

+Steps
+- Data was collected via the USGS API in a user-defined function.
+There is a limit, hence the code retrieves past 30 days of data.
+A function that makes multiple calls (e.g. multiple 30 day calls) could be used to get more data from the endpoint.
+- Some cleaning steps were performed, e.g. to extract out coordinates, clean dates, etc.
+- Visualisations: <leaflet> used for map plot, and <plotly> with <ggplot>

 [View dashboard](https://jojorabbit111.shinyapps.io/earthquakes_visualisation_with_shiny/)